System Crash

-System Crash is a Canadian youth sketch comedy television show, which aired on YTV from 1999 to 2001.
+System Crash is a Canadian youth sketch comedy television series, which aired on YTV from March 14, 1999, to December 9, 2001.

 The series centred on a group of students in a junior high school media club, telling the events of their fictional school, Lambton Junior High, in the past week.
 Each episode usually had a theme, e.g. parents.